 Their worried frowns didn’t go away, so I set down my spoon and explained the whole drama of the talent show from start to finish.

 ‘Wow,’ Tarquin said, once I’d finished.
 ‘Was that a dream or did it really happen?’

 ‘I liked the bit with the watering can,’ Gwen chipped in.
 ‘About time Scorpius got violent.’

 ‘Yeah, I know.
 We’ve got another band rehearsal tonight, by the way.
 You can pop along and watch, if you’d like.’

-I pushed open the door and found myself in a classroom.
+I pushed open the front door and found myself in a classroom.
 Like most things in New New Elgin, it was visually overwhelming.
-The classroom had gone to a new level of wall displays – the posters and bright border paper extended all the way up to the ceiling, where they continued and met in the middle, forming a vibrant circle of orange paper around the lampshade.
+The class had taken wall displays to a new level – the posters and bright border paper extended all the way up to the ceiling, where they continued and met in the middle, forming a vibrant circle of orange paper around the lampshade.
 The furniture was all tiny, which made me feel a bit wobbly.
-It was like being a very very tall drunk.
+It was like being a very, very tall drunk.
 And being tall is not something I’ve had a lot of experience of in my short life.
 Pun intended.